 Below we look at the different ways you can use the stochastic RSI in your trading:

-According to them, the indicator can oscillate between overbought or oversold levels of 80 and 20 for long periods of time without reaching either of the two extreme levels.
+According to them, the indicator can oscillate between overbought or oversold levels of 80 and 20 for long periods without reaching either of the two extreme levels.

 Kroll and Chande developed the StochRSI to help increase sensitivity to generate more overbought and oversold signals.